-Grades are recorded as Pass or Fail.
+Grades are recorded as Satisfactory or Unsatisfactory.
+(S/U)

-Online portfolio 25% Internship report 25% Evaluation by your adviser 50%
+Online portfolio, 25% Internship report, 25% Evaluation by your supervisor, 50%

-Advisers will meet with the internship coordinator during the semester in order to assess student performance at the internship.
+Internship supervisors will be sent a survey link (by email) during the semester in order to assess your performance at the internship.

-In addition to field experience, students are required to a portfolio of their work from their practicum, as well as a written report about the experience; this is the same portfolio site required of all students in the Department of Journalism and Strategic Media.
+In addition to field experience, students are required to a portfolio of their work from their internship, as well as a written report about the internship.
 Assignment documents about the portfolio and the report are available in eCourseware on the MyMemphis.edu portal.
 All assignments must be uploaded to the Dropbox by the due date.
 No late assignments will be accepted.